Performing Trade Studies Using Analyzer and Astrogator

 2. Use the default Monte Carlo method.

 3. Monte Carlo is a random sampling technique.
 It generates random values for the design variables based on the joint distribution of the design variables.
 The samples are then evaluated for computing response variable values.
-Since this is a random sampling technique if high enough number of evaluations are performed this method will give the most accurate results.
+Since this is a random sampling technique, if Analyzer performs a high enough number of evaluations, this method will give the most accurate results.
 The number of evaluations to generate a good probability estimate increases rapidly as the probability value under consideration decreases.
-Since Monte Carlo is a random sampling technique it can be used with non-smooth response functions, discrete design variables and discrete response variables.
+Since Monte Carlo is a random sampling technique, you can use it with response functions, discrete design variables, and discrete response variables that are not smooth.
 The histogram plot ignores failed runs while calculating mean, variance, skewness, kurtosis, etc.

 5. Click Run... .

 Use the Histogram page to visualize the distribution of a variable in a trade study.
-In addition to a graphical Histogram representation of the data, the page also contains a Box plot of the distribution, as well as displaying statistics of the distribution, including mean, standard deviation, quantiles, etc. Finally, the Histogram page contains bounds on what values of the variable are acceptable and computes a reliability statistics based on how many runs fall into that defined space.
+In addition to a graphical Histogram representation of the data, the page also contains a Box plot of the distribution as well as a display of the statistics of the distribution, including mean, standard deviation, quantiles, etc. Finally, the Histogram page contains bounds on which values of the variable are acceptable and computes reliability statistics based on how many runs fall into that defined space.

 In this case, the Histogram Plot shows data for the first variable in the Responses field, SemiMajorAxis.